Copyright Registration in Jamaica

-How to register a Copyright in Jamaica
+How do you register a copyright in Jamaica?

 Copyright in Jamaica is a legal framework that grants creators exclusive rights to their original works, covering a broad range of intellectual properties such as literary works, music, films, software, databases, video games, visual arts, photography, and architectural designs.
 The primary legislation governing copyright in Jamaica is the Copyright Act of 1993 , which has been updated to reflect changes in technology and international standards.
 This law ensures that creators maintain control over the use, distribution, and adaptation of their works, providing a robust legal foundation to protect against unauthorized use or exploitation.